Skip to navigation Skip to content

 • support has ceased, and

-• no other support will be paid to the customer, such as independent living allowance or aftercare allowance.
+• no other support will be paid to the customer, such as Independent Living Allowance (ILA) or After Care Allowance.
 If there is further support, it needs to state what type of support and include the date it will commence

 See the Resources page for evidence examples.